jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs3130560   t   g   0.2706  0.0242  0.2365  6   31205432
 ```

-This is pretty straighforward.
+This is pretty straightforward.
 We use the keyword `if` and then a conditional expression based on the column variable we want to test on.
+When the match is true on that column the line is included in the output.
 I'm piping the results to `head` to keep the output concise for this blog.

-Now we want to test the other part of the conditional on the `chr` column.
+Now we want to test the other part of the conditional on the `Pos` column.

 ```bash
 awk '{ if($8 >= 11000000) { print }}' pos_cut.txt | head